bakervm/melon/README.md

 [![dependency status][deps-image]][deps-link]

 ## Introduction
 `melon` is like a virtual 16bit CPU.
-When building a retro computing platform e.g. a gaming console or old computer architecture, `melon` takes care of handling basic parts like stack management, calls or exception handling.
-Its most common interface, the `System` trait makes it possible to not only implement the CPU into any platform but makes it also really easy to extend the functionality of `melon`.
+When building a retro computing platform e.g. a gaming console or old computer architecture, `melon` takes care of handling basic parts like stack management, calls, memory management and exception handling.
+Its most common interface, the `System` trait makes it possible to not only implement the CPU into any platform but makes it also really easy to extend its functionality.

+The `Program` struct takes care of loading and saving programs written for an implementation of the `melon` backend. `melon` roms are gzipped msgpack files.

 If you have any questions do not hesitate joining me on *Freenode* in `#bakervm`.
 I try to be online as often as possible :grin: